ShippingEasy/shipping_easy-php/README.md

 ### Retrieving multiple orders

-To retrieve multiple orders, call the find_all method on the Order resource class with a ShippingEasy order ID specified.
+To retrieve multiple orders, call the find_all method on the Order resource class.

     $order = new ShippingEasy_Order();
     $order->findAll();